 BY Niall Rooney | 12/12/2018

 GDPR requires companies across the EU to protect the privacy of, and safeguard the data they keep on, their employees, customers and third party vendors.
-Companies are now under legal obligation to keep this information safe and secure, but first, we need to understand what PII is.
+Companies are now under legal obligation to keep this personally identifiable information (PII) safe and secure.
+But first, we need to understand what PII is.

 PII or Personal Identifiable Information is any data that can be used to clearly identify an individual.
-Some examples are, national insurance numbers in the UK, your mailing address, email address and phone numbers, have been traditionally been considered personal information but as technology has improved, the scope of PII has grown considerably to now include IP addresses, login ID details, social media posts and digital images, as well as geolocation, behavioural and biometric data, which is now all considered to be PII.
+Some examples that have traditionally been considered personally identifiable information include, national insurance numbers in the UK, your mailing address, email address and phone numbers.
+As technology has improved, the scope of PII has grown considerably to now include IP addresses, login ID details, social media posts and digital images, as well as geolocation, behavioural and biometric data.

 Companies are now faced with more challenges in relation to security and privacy than they have ever had before.
 GDPR has laid out a specific set of regulations that deal with this broad and expanding definition of PII.
 For a clear understanding of the specifics of the General Data Protection Regulation (GDPR) check out the link to understand if you store or process PII on EU citizens, what steps you have to take to become compliant and where to get started.